daknob/eldim/README.md

 # eldim
-An Secure File Upload Proxy
+A Secure File Upload Proxy

 ## Description
 eldim is a web server that accepts file uploads from a particular set of